Our vision

 Improving health outcomes for the people of Cumbria.

-The Pears Cumbria School of Medicine will train doctors committed to serve the needs of their local community.
+The Pears Cumbria School of Medicine trains doctors who are committed to serving the needs of their local community.

-This four-year Imperial degree programme is delivered in Cumbria in collaboration with the University of Cumbria and enrols graduate-entry students.
-Our focus is delivering the highest standard of training with an aim to improve health outcomes in Cumbria and beyond.
+This four-year Imperial degree programme is delivered in Cumbria in collaboration with the University of Cumbria and Imperial College London and enrols graduate-entry students.
+Our focus is delivering the highest standard of training with the aim of improving health outcomes in Cumbria and beyond.

-The curriculum will align with local healthcare planning and infrastructure, ensuring students acquire the skills needed to actively contribute to the NHS and local community.
+The curriculum aligns with local healthcare planning and infrastructure, ensuring students acquire the skills needed to actively contribute to the NHS and local community.

-Over time, the medical school will support new career opportunities in the region, support local clinical providers in recruiting and retaining medical staff.
+The medical school supports new career opportunities in the region, supporting local clinical providers in recruiting and retaining medical staff.

-Through collaboration with local NHS partners and other stakeholders, we will establish research dedicated to addressing healthcare needs in the North West.
-This research aims to enhance patient outcomes by fostering increased research activity.
+Through collaboration with local NHS partners and other stakeholders, we are establishing research dedicated to addressing healthcare needs in the North West.
+This research aims to enhance patient outcomes by fostering increased research activity across the region.

-To remove barriers to becoming a doctor, we have implemented a more inclusive application process.
+To remove barriers to becoming a doctor, we use an inclusive application process.
 We are committed to widening access to medical education and raising aspirations for local people to consider a role in healthcare.

 Staff testimonial